Read more about the author, Chris Maeda, MD or call for an appointment: (206) 505-1001 .

 As a sports medicine specialist, I like to think physical activity is an elixir for better health and should be prescribed to most everyone.
 It’s one of the most effective treatments for multiple health issues (like cardiovascular disease, hypertension, depression, obesity, diabetes and others), and even moderate exercise has been shown to boost the immune system.
 Exercise is a medical prescription everyone should follow.
 However, the long-term benefits of exercise need to be pursued while also being smart about the serious risks of exposure to the virus.

-As part of our state’s Stay Home, Stay Healthy order, many businesses including gyms are closed.
-Therefore, exercise needs to be done at home or outside.
-Yet, many options are unavailable—like parks, beaches and hiking trails that are closed to facilitate social distancing.
+As part of our state’s Stay Home, Stay Healthy order, many businesses including gyms are closed or limited in operations.
+Therefore, exercise needs to be done primarily at home or outside.
+Yet, many options are unavailable or restricted—like parks, beaches and hiking trails that may be closed to facilitate social distancing.
 In addition, the WHO and CDC are now recommending universal wearing of masks when leaving your home, but a mask can make exercise more difficult.
 All of this information can be hard to sort through.

 So how do we exercise—while exercising caution—during the current public health crisis?